bmichanderson/Geleznowia/Geleznowia_analyses.md

 for file in clone_*; do grep -v -f clones.to_keep "$file" >> clones.to_remove; done
 rm clone_*
 ```

+This resulted in the removal of 57 samples

 ## Set 1: ingroup (strict filtering)